bridgekat/calculus-of-constructions/README.md

-Confluence result can be found in [`lemmas.lean`](https://github.com/bridgekat/calculus-of-constructions/blob/main/src/lemmas.lean).
+Proof of confluence and unique typing can be found in [`lemmas.lean`](https://github.com/bridgekat/calculus-of-constructions/blob/main/src/lemmas.lean).

 ## Details